Stability of restrictions of cotangent bundles of irreducible Hermitian symmetric spaces of compact type: Restriction to a hypersurface with an increase of the Picard group

 where $\mu$ is the blow up of $S$ at a point $p$ on $S$ not on a line of $S$, $\iota\circ\phi$ is given by the linear system of lines in $\P^4$ passing through $p$ (its image is a smooth cubic $\Sigma$), $b$ is the blow up of $\P^2$ at six points, $\iota$ is given by the linear system of cubics in $\P^2$ passing through the blown-up six points, and $\pi$ is gotten from $\phi$ by the universal property of blow ups.
-With $E=\sum_{i=1}^5E_i$, and $\jmath :E\to S$ is the natural inclusion, we have
+With $E=\sum_{i=1}^5E_i$ the sum of the five exceptional lines and $\jmath :E\to S$ the natural inclusion, the main relations among sheaves in the two descriptions of $S$ are

 and